-Effects of second and Accessing the Park C C holiday homes on settlement character.
-Space to Breathe Кеу Change occurring in the area affecting selected special quality g the Key se Key sensitivities Factors that contribute to sensitivity Factors that detract from sensitivity • Indented rocky coast with cliffs with natural character.
-Presence of caravan parks set back from the coast. ٠ Coastal edge with heath and coastal grassland. • Historic patterns including strip fields and hedgebanks and industrial heritage. • Coast Path along length of coast as a sensitive receptor. • Limited vehicular access means much of the coast is tranquil. • Unspoilt open views long views along coa headlands to north e west. ast to major ٠ General lack of light t pollution.
+Effects of second and Accessing the Park holiday homes on settlement character.
+Space to Breathe Key Change occurring in the area affecting the Future licences for oil and S selected special quality gas would change the character of the area if exploited.
+Key sensitivities Factors that contribute to sensitiv Factors that detract from sensitivity · Indented rocky coast with cliffs with natural character.
+Presence of caravan parks set back from the coast.
+Coastal edge with heath and coastal grassland.
+Historic patterns including strip fields and hedgebanks and industrial heritage.
+Coast Path along length of coast as a sensitive receptor.
+Limited vehicular access means much of the coast is tranquil.
+Unspoilt open views out to sea and long views along coast to major headlands to north east and south west.
+General lack of light pollution.